-Our guide applies to all organizations, whether you have a simple 10-person shop or a multi-million dollar facility employing hundreds of people — the same principles apply, only the scale and complexity changes.
+Our guide applies to all organizations, whether you are a simple 10-person shop or a multi-million dollar facility employing hundreds of people — the same principles apply, only the scale and complexity change.

 The 9 Steps for a Successful Manufacturing Plant Relocation